Born from NASA technology and perfected for sleep.

 Health & Wellbeing

-Waking up at 5 am may seem like a nightmare, but for a growing number, it's the route to a fulfilled life.
-Based on a book of the same name, the 5 am club is all about rising early to concentrate on your life goals before the rest of the world wakes up.
+Waking up at 5am might sound like a nightmare, but for many, it’s the secret to a more fulfilling life.
+Inspired by the bestselling book, the 5am Club is all about starting your day early, focusing on your goals, and making progress before the rest of the world wakes up.

 Did you know there’s a club you can join that could completely transform your life?
 A club where, if the hype is to be believed, you will achieve your life goals, lead a healthier life, and improve your sleep quality.
 A club whose members include some of the most successful people who have ever lived.
 Well, there is.
 And guess what, it’s open to new members.
 The only catch?
 The one you’ve probably already guessed – that ridiculously early start!
 So, will you be joining the club?
 Let’s explore…

-The 5 am club refers to a morning routine in which you dedicate the first parts of your day to personal development and life goals.
-The ‘club’ part is all about the fact it’s based on a certain set of rules and is often used as a hashtag on social platforms.
-To be a member, you simply need to rise at 5 am and use your mornings to focus on exercise, self-reflection, and developing new skills.
-Equally important is the daily repetition.
+The 5am club refers to a morning routine in which you dedicate the early hours of your day to personal development and life goals.
+The ‘club’ refers to a set of simple rules designed to guide your mornings, and it’s often shared as a hashtag across social platforms, connecting like-minded early risers.
+To be a member, you simply need to get out of bed at 5am and use your mornings to focus on exercise, self-reflection, and developing new skills.
+This can’t just be a one-off; equally important is the daily repetition.

 This new trend became popular in 2018 when the club’s ‘President’, Robin Sharma, released his book titled ‘The 5 am Club: Own Your Morning.
 Elevate Your Life‘.
 It’s since become an international bestseller and the concept has become a bit of an online sensation too.

-The 5 am club has a few simple rules.
-Every member should wake at 5 each day and spend the first hour focusing on their personal development using a 20/20/20 model, such as:
+The 5am club has a few simple rules.
+Every member should wake at 5 o’clock each day and spend the first hour focusing on their personal development using a 20/20/20 model, such as:

 While the above is what Robin Sharma advocates for in his book, the rules aren’t strict.
 Members can change the duration, focus, and order of these tasks.
 As long as they relate to your personal development, you can call yourself a member.